viktorsmari/viktorsmari.github.io/index.md

 * Bicycling and exploring the city.
 * Being outside.

+I want to help making cities more liveable by improving bicycle infrastructure and adding more green spaces.

 I have written few blog [posts](/posts).

 I used to make [music](/music).